Quasinormal Ringing and Unruh-Verlinde Temperature of the Frolov Black Hole: WKB method and QNM frequencies

 However, the presence of extremely large higher-order terms can lead to numerical instabilities, as observed for the twelfth-order approximation.
 Our analysis shows that for the electromagnetic and the Dirac perturbation case, we have employed the sixth-order WKB approximation.
 To ensure numerical consistency, we have also cross-checked our results with higher-order values as well as the Padé Averaged results \cite{Matyjasek:2019eeu}, specifically the eighth-order for the electromagnetic, and for the Dirac case.
 The outcomes from different orders are found to be in good agreement across all the considered values of the parameters in the metric.
 In this work, we implement the WKB formalism using the publicly available numerical package developed by R.A.
 Konoplya~\cite{Konoplya202X}.

 \begin{widetext}

 \end{widetext}

 As we can see, Table (\ref{tab:QNM_Frolov1}) lists the fundamental-mode QNMs for the massless electromagnetic perturbation ($l=2$) computed with 6th- and 8th-order WKB with Padé averaging.
-Both WKB orders produce very similar values for $Re(\omega)$ and $Im(\omega)$, indicating good convergence of the method for these parameters.
-As the charge $q$ or the BH parameter $\alpha_0$ is increased, the real part of the frequency shifts upward and the modes oscillate faster while the magnitude of the imaginary part decreases, i.e., modes begin to damp more slowly, and thus the damping times lenghten.
+Both WKB orders produce very similar values for $Re(\omega)$ and $Im(\omega)$, indicating excellent agreement between the two orders of the method for these parameters.
+As the charge $q$ or the BH parameter $\alpha_0$ is increased, the real part of the frequency shifts upward and the modes oscillate faster while the magnitude of the imaginary part decreases, i.e., modes begin to damp more slowly, and thus the damping times lengthen.
 The table therefore demonstrates that introducing charge and parameter stiffen the effective potential and prolong the decay time of the fundamental electromagnetic mode.

 Similarly, Table (\ref{tab:QNM_Frolov2}) reports the first overtone ($n=1$) for the electromagnetic field at $l=2$.
 The overtone behaves qualitatively like the fundamental mode with respect to $q$ and $\alpha_0$ (increasing $Re(\omega)$ and decreasing the absolute damping), but it displays the expected overtone characteristics: relative to the fundamental the overtone is more strongly damped (more negative $Im(\omega)$) and shows slightly greater sensitivity to the WKB order.
 This increased sensitivity for $n=1$ is a known property of WKB approaches and is visible here as marginally larger differences between the 6th- and 8th-order Pad\'e results compared with the fundamental.